-The following table contains the recommended sampling interval for all coolants that meet Cat EC-1 (Engine Coolant specification - 1).
-This is also the recommended sampling interval for all conventional heavy-duty coolant/antifreeze.
+(1) The recommended sampling interval for all commercial coolants that meet Cat EC-1(Engine Coolant specification - 1)

+(2) The recommended sampling interval for all conventional heavyduty coolant/antifreeze.

-The Level 2 Coolant Analysis should be performed if a problem is suspected or identified.
+(3) The Level 2 Coolant Analysis should be performed sooner if a problem is suspected or identified.